gsamokovarov/balkan/doc/deploy.md

 ## GitHub

-Create and add a deploy key to grant the deploy user read-only access to this repository.
+Create and add a deploy key to grant the server read-only access to this repository.
 Follow the [official docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys).
 In short:

-1. Create a new SSH key for the deploy user on the server
+1. Create a new SSH key for the root user on the server

    ```
-   sudo -u balkan -i
-   ssh-keygen -t ed25519 -C "Hetzner_<serverIP>" -f .ssh/github_deploy
+   ssh-keygen -t ed25519 -C "Hetzner_<serverIP>" -f ~/.ssh/github_deploy
    ```

    Leave the passphrase empty.